“When does online registration open?”

 “Is food provided at the Institute?”

 There are a number of restaurants ranging from family-friendly pizzerias to fine dining located in Beaver Creek.
-There is also a grocery store in near-by Avon.
+There is also a a small market on the plaza in Beaver Creek and a grocery store in near-by Avon.

 “Will there be a front desk or communications center at Institute?”